useTransition

 }

-The difference between useTransition and regular state updates
+The difference between Actions and regular event handling

 Esempio 1 di 2:

-In this example, the “Posts” tab is artificially slowed down so that it takes at least a second to render.
+In this example, the updateQuantity function simulates a request to the server to update the item’s quantity in the cart.
+This function is artificially slowed down so that it takes at least a second to complete the request.

 const [isPending, startTransition] = useTransition();